kamicane/prime/doc/prime.md

 ------------

 Calls a function for each key-value pair in the object.
 The returned value is the original object.
-If `false` is returned in the function, the loop will be stopped.
+If `false` is returned in the passed function, the loop will be stopped.

 ### parameters